duckdb/duckdb_spatial/docs/functions.md

 Returns the geometry as a GeoJSON fragment

 This does not return a complete GeoJSON document, only the geometry fragment.
 To construct a complete GeoJSON document or feature, look into using the DuckDB JSON extension in conjunction with this function.
+	This function supports geometries with Z values, but not M values.

 #### Example